-Might require early investment to accrue enough "street credibility" to win over maintenance at the right moment.
+Might require early investment by the attacker to accrue enough "street credibility" to win over maintenance at the right moment.
 For popular packages with low bus factor it could be worth it.

-Injection example - Compromise build system
+Attack vector - Compromise build system

-Injection of Malicious Code $\rightarrow$ Infect Existing Package $\rightarrow$ Inject during the Build $\rightarrow$ Compromise Build System https://reproducible-builds.org/
+Injection of Malicious Code → Infect Existing Package → Inject during the Build → Compromise Build System

-- Often, the code run by users run is written but not built by maintainers - Rather, it is built by 3rd-party vendors - e.g., GNU/Linux distros, app store operators, arch "porters" - It becomes attractive to break into vendor build systems, compromising binaries "downstream", without anybody looking merely at source code noticing
+- Often, code run by users is written but not built by maintainers - Rather, it is built by 3rd-party vendors - e.g., GNU/Linux distros, app store operators, arch "porters" - It hence becomes attractive to break into vendor build systems, compromising binaries "downstream", without anybody auditing source code noticing https://reproducible-builds.org/